Published by Carl. Last Updated on June 19, 2025.

 Christmas Parades

-Each one is a wonderful showcase of each city and town that we just can’t pick.
+Each one is a wonderful showcase of each city and town that we just can’t pick our favorite.
 Which of these parades should we attend and why?

 Read More: 13 Delicious New Bern Restaurants for the Ultimate Foodie